idekerlab/networkheatdiffusion/README.rst

 ::

-    pip install ndex2
+    pip install networkheatdiffusion

-If you already have an older version of the ndex2 module installed, you can use this command instead:
+If you already have an older version of the networkheatdiffusion module installed, you can use this command instead:

 ::

-    pip install --upgrade ndex2
+    pip install --upgrade networkheatdiffusion

 **License**
 --------------------------------------